sibskull/synaptiks/README.rst

 generic mouse device driver like xf86-input-evdev.

-Please make sure, that any previous release of synaptiks is completely removed before this release of synaptiks.
+Please make sure, that any previous release of synaptiks is completely removed before this release of synaptiks is installed.

 Installation